Logo

 Where Do Lost Bitcoin End Up?

-To track a Bitcoin wallet address, paste the address into a blockchain explorer and review its confirmed transactions, current balance, and whether funds have moved to new addresses.
-This kind of tracking can show activity patterns and where coins went, but it does not reveal the owner’s identity or any real-world location.
+To review activity for a suspected wallet address, you can paste the address into a blockchain explorer.
+You’ll typically see confirmed transactions, current balance, and whether funds moved to other addresses.
+This can help confirm patterns of movement, but it does not provide the owner’s real-world identity or the physical location of devices.

 How Much Bitcoin Is Gone for Good?